How to Get your Petition to the Media

 Prepare three important talking points – points you want to make during the interview.

-Anyone can make change and impact as long as their cause is important.
+Anyone can make a change and impact as long as their cause is important.
 Be yourself and prepare a sentence explaining who you are and why your petition matters.
 Relate to the aspect that makes you relevant to the cause.

 Talk about your petition and the community you have built via SupportHK.org if you have one.